alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 - Any additional information that may be helpful.

+**13.3** Confidentiality of Reporter(s)

-We will respect confidentiality requests all the time for the purpose of protecting individuals who have been harmed.
+We will respect the confidentiality of reporter(s) all the time to protect individuals who have been harmed.
+In case the reporter's identity can not be hidden (if easily identified through the details of the report), the person handling the Code of Conduct report will discuss the possible ways to protect reporters from future incidents.

-### Terminology
+## 14. Terminology

-* Reporter: Person reporting an incident.
+* **14.1** Reporter: Person reporting an incident.
-* Reportee: Person being reported.
+* **14.2** Reportee: Person being reported.

-### Report Handling and Enforcement
+## 15. Report Handling and Enforcement

-After receiving a report, the community leaders (or person handling the report), team lead or programme director in this case, will review the incident report and follow this process to determine the cause and consequences that violated this Code of Conduct and take further actions:
+After receiving a report, the community leaders (or person handling the report), team lead or programme director, in this case, will review the incident report and follow this process to determine the cause and consequences that violated this Code of Conduct and take further actions:

+**15.1** If the breach is considered within the scope of this Code of Conduct

 Community leaders will reach out to the reporter to ask for further information if the submitted report is not complete or needs some additional context.
 Community leaders will also ensure that person impacted or harmed by the reported incident is safe and identify how they can be further supported.

-A meeting with the reportee will be scheduled where the person handling the report will discuss four questions:
+**15.1.1** A meeting with the reportee will be scheduled where the person handling the report will discuss four questions:
 - What happened?
 - What were you thinking at the time?
 - Who has been affected by what you have done?
 In what way?
 - What do you think you need to do to make things right?
+- Knowing what you know, what would you have done differently?

-When the incident in question inflicted harm on another person, additional questions will be asked on behalf of the person(s) harmed:
+**15.1.2** When the incident in question inflicted harm on another person, additional questions will be asked on behalf of the person(s) harmed:
 - What did you think when you realized what had happened?
 - What impact has this incident had on you and others?